teoriachaosu/Aplikacja-Wydatki/README.md

 <b>Expenses app</b></br>
-The application for houshold expenses management with website-based GUI for data search, insertion and correction via forms.</br>
+The application for houshold expenses management.</br>
 <a href="http://teoriachaosu.ehost.pl">Try it out here</a>